Carpathian Biosphere Reserve (CBR), Ukraine host the largest Wilderness ares in country!

-CBR just recently confirmed interest to become a member of the European Wilderness Preservation System and already express interest to support the verification team with transport and local accommodation in the park facilities.
+CBR just recently confirmed interest to become a member of the European Wilderness Network and already express interest to support the verification team with transport and local accommodation in the park facilities.

 CBR, consists of eight mountains massifs, allocated in the central and eastern sectors of the Ukrainian Carpathians in four districts of Transcarpathia at an altitude of 180 – 2061 m a.s.l.
 The access to CBR Wilderness is difficult because of remoteness and lack of developed roads.
 Conservation status of the CBR also serves as a guarantee that its wildlife will never be involved in economic use.